The traditional 4C model is a great tool to understand how a diamond’s four main characteristics affect its price and appearance:

 Diamonds are mined in all shapes and sizes.
 As you can imagine, certain odd-shaped stones surface that can make it hard to stick to these ideal parameters.
 Tiny compromises in the cut of a diamond are very common.

-On the other hand, 99.99% of moissanites are made in a laboratory where science mimics and accelerates the natural “growth cycle” of this extremely rare gemstone.
+On the other hand, moissanites are made in a laboratory where science mimics and accelerates the natural “growth cycle” of this extremely rare gemstone.

 There’s no excuse or reason for a moissanite’s cut grade to be anything but “Excellent”.

-If a moissanite has been poorly cut and polished the size, clarity and colour doesn’t matter… you’re stuck with what looks like a dull and bland piece of glass.
+If a moissanite has been poorly cut and polished the size, clarity and colour don’t matter… you’re stuck with what looks like a dull and bland piece of glass.

-Moissanite Vs. Diamond: Although marginal, moissanite has a higher reflective and dispersion index than a diamond.
-A perfectly cut moissanite will have more fire and brilliance than a diamond!
-That’s why “Excellent” cut should be non-negotiable.
+Moissanite Vs. Diamond: Although marginal, moissanite has a higher light reflective and dispersion index than a diamond.
+Perfectly cut moissanite will have more fire and brilliance than a diamond.

 Carat – Size.